Hostinger vs Raff: Pricing, Performance, and VPS Fit

 |---|---|---|---|---|

-Note on Hostinger pricing structure: Hostinger's marketing-facing monthly figures ($6.49 to $25.99) require 24 months paid upfront.
-The figures above use the true no-commitment monthly rate (Hostinger's own strikethrough price) for direct comparison with Raff's straightforward monthly pricing.
-The 24-month renewal column shows what you'll pay per month after the promo expires, also on a 24-month basis.
+Note on Hostinger pricing structure: Hostinger's marketing-facing monthly figures require a long upfront commitment.
+The figures above use the true no-commitment monthly rate for direct comparison with Raff's straightforward monthly pricing.
+The 24-month renewal column shows what you pay per month after the promo expires, also on a 24-month basis.

-Raff also offers CPU-Optimized VMs with dedicated vCPUs starting at $3.99/month (1 vCPU / 1 GB / 25 GB) and $19.99/month (2 vCPU / 4 GB / 80 GB NVMe).
-The comparison above and benchmarks below use Raff General Purpose to match Hostinger KVM VPS's shared-CPU architecture; both run shared vCPUs on AMD EPYC hardware.
-Raff CPU-Optimized vs Hostinger KVM is not a direct class match — CPU-Optimized would compare against a dedicated-vCPU competitor line.
+Raff also offers CPU-Optimized VMs with dedicated vCPU resources starting at $3.99/month for 1 vCPU / 1 GB / 25 GB, $13.99/month for 2 vCPU / 2 GB / 50 GB, and $19.99/month for 2 vCPU HiMem / 4 GB / 80 GB NVMe SSD.
+The comparison above and benchmarks below use Raff General Purpose to match Hostinger KVM VPS's shared-CPU architecture.
+Raff CPU-Optimized vs Hostinger KVM is not a direct class match.

 Automated backups

 Hostinger includes free weekly automated backups on every VPS plan.
-Daily backups are a paid upgrade at +$3/month.
+Daily backups are a paid upgrade.
 Hostinger's snapshot model allows one manual snapshot per server, automatically deleted after 20 days.

 Raff includes the first 3 automated backups free per VM and bills additional backups by GB at standard rates.
 Raff supports on-demand snapshots without auto-deletion, backup retention from 1 day to 100 weeks, and snapshot-driven workflows for staging, rollback, and migration.

-On the same workload, Hostinger is cheaper for weekly-only retention with no incremental snapshots.
-Raff is cheaper if you take more than three backups in regular use or need snapshot retention beyond 20 days.
+On the same workload, Hostinger is convenient for weekly-only retention.
+Raff is stronger if you need multiple backup points, snapshot retention beyond 20 days, or snapshot-driven operational workflows.

 Bandwidth and transfer policy

 Hostinger meters VPS outbound transfer by plan: 4 TB on KVM 1, 8 TB on KVM 2, 16 TB on KVM 4, and 32 TB on KVM 8.
-Hostinger's published documentation does not list a transparent per-TB overage rate; overage handling is account-managed.
+Hostinger's public documentation does not list a simple transparent per-TB overage rate; overage handling may depend on account context.

-Raff includes truly unmetered bandwidth on every General Purpose and CPU-Optimized tier — no caps, no egress fees, no overage handling.
-Published network port speed is 3 Gbps.
+Raff includes unmetered bandwidth on General Purpose and CPU-Optimized VM plans — no per-GB egress bill and no bandwidth overage charge.
+Published standard port speed is 3 Gbps.

 The math at common monthly egress levels at the 2 vCPU tier: